romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial2-en.md

 1. Give the color purple `#640051` to the text of the skills in the table without changing the style of elements with class `skill` outside (see the [section on the selectors]({{site.baseurl}}/tutorials/tutorial2.html#rules-of-compositions-of-CSS)).
-1. Add a rule for that the background of every other row appears in white and the other with the color `#CCC` **without** changing in any way the HTML (see the
+1. Add a rule so that the background of every other row appears in white and the other with the color `#CCC` **without** changing in any way the HTML (see the
    [section on the selectors]({{site.baseurl}}/tutorials/tutorial2.html#rules-of-compositions-of-CSS))